-Farmers, consultants, and university extension agronomists will all agree that problems with crop growth will develop in most fields this year.
-These problems will most likely be caused by too much or too little fertilizer, too much or too little water, temperatures too high or low, crust over the planted row, insects, diseases, herbicide drift or carry over, and other things.
+Farmers, consultants, and university extension agronomists will all agree that problems with crop growth of some sort will develop in most fields this year.
+These problems will most likely be caused by too much or too little fertilizer, too much or too little water, temperatures too high or low, crust over the planted row, insects, diseases, herbicide drift or carry over, and combinations of these.

-To assure plant health and subsequent yield, the cause(s) of these problems should be diagnosed quickly so action can be taken to reduce the problem from becoming worse this year or prevent it from developing next year.
+To enhance plant health, growth, and subsequent yield, the cause(s) of these problems should be diagnosed quickly so action can be taken to reduce the problem from becoming worse this year or prevent it from developing next year.
 Diagnosis of crop problems can sometimes be easy, but it is more often difficult.
-This article is a brief summary of the material in University of Missouri Extension Guide G4050 that describes a six step process to help farmers and crop consultants diagnose the cause(s) of field crop problems.
-This guide titled, Troubleshooting Field Crop Problems, is online at http://extension.missouri.edu/explore/agguides/crops/g04050.htm.
+Dr. Laura Sweets, Dr. Wayne Bailey, Dr. Kevin Bradley, and I developed University of Missouri Extension Guide G4050 that contains information to help individuals more quickly diagnose the causes(s) of field crop problems, and it is online at http://extension.missouri.edu/explore/agguides/crops/g04050.htm.
 This following is a very brief summary of the material in this guide.